AdmitHub/heroku-auto-ssl/README.md

 Python `2.X.X` or `3.X.X` is required to run Dehydrated and its hooks.

 # Files
-Simple documentation for non obvouius files.
+Simple documentation for non obvious files.

 ## config.example
 **!!Do NOT commit with real `CF_KEY` value!!**